 A friend and fellow gaming writer once told me the worst part of this job is when you have to review something the community loves, yet you just cannot seem to like it.
 The Steam store page is plastered with blue thumbs pointing up, Metacritic boasts a whopping 86%, but, somehow, you just cannot relate to the masses.
 Well folks, with Monster Boy and the Cursed Kingdom, that day has arrived on my PC.

 Let me be clear that I do not think Monster Boy is a disaster.
 This game still shows that rare gem of innovation you can only get from the AA and indie scene, and it can be really fun to play.
 I can tell that the developers – FDG Entertainment – are certainly in touch with the strengths of their source material.

 In truth, my objection to Monster Boy’s overwhelmingly positive reception lies in how this game clearly runs into some infuriating moments of inconsistency.
 The delicate balance held between its unique blend of Metroidvania and platformer components too often gets shoved aside for seriously frustrating moments.
-I feel like I spent just a little too much of my play time gnashing my molars.
+I feel like I spent just one too many moments of my play time gnashing my molars together.

 More than a Tenacious D Song

 Monster Boy has quite the legacy behind it, and you can trace its primary influence all the way back to SEGA’s Wonder Boy that came out during the mid-80’s.
 Since then, the Wonder Boy IP has passed between the hands of several different developers, and every subsequent studio contributed at least one new gameplay mechanic that stuck.